 “Once we had kids, I preferred to keep the family at our house during deployment.
 I don’t regret that decision.” ~The Seasoned Spouse

 There is no “right” choice about where to live during your spouse’s deployment.
 Some prefer to stay in their current house or apartment.
 The service member will continue to receive BAH (Basic Allowance for Housing) throughout the deployment, so you don’t need to move if you don’t want to.
 Other people downsize to a smaller place, or even move in with a friend, to save money during the deployment.
 Finally, there is the option to move ‘back home’ and live closer to family members.
 Which choice is best?
 That really depends on your situation, whether you have children, and your relationship with your family.
 What worked best for someone else may not work for you.
 So here are some things to consider.

 6 questions to ask when choosing where to live during deployment:

 What is the cost?
 During a long deployment, moving home usually saves a lot of money.
 For a deployment around 6 months, the savings usually aren’t worth all the effort.
 The service member’s BAH is calculated by the zip code of the duty station, NOT the zip code you move to, so research the cost of living before moving into an apartment in your hometown.
 Factor in the cost of having your furniture in storage units during the deployment.
 Don’t forget to add in the cost to drive or fly yourself (and children) round-trip for the move.
-Now, calculate the number of months you will have the lower rent, keeping in mind that you will probably return to base 1 month before the service member, to find a new place and set it up.
+Now, calculate the number of months you will have the lower rent, keeping in mind that you will probably return to base one month before the service member, to find a new place and set it up.
 (There is a budget calculating worksheet in the Ultimate Deployment Guide.)